-The Department of Biomedical Engineering (BME) and the Center for innovative Ventures of Emerging Technologies (CIVET) have been awarded a second 3-year $399,798 training grant from the U.S. Department of Education program of Graduate Assistance in Areas of National Need (GAANN).
-The award entitled, "Graduate Training in Emerging Areas of Human Relevant Microphysiological Systems" will provide 3 full graduate fellowships per year for the next 3 years.
+The Department of Biomedical Engineering (BME) in collaboration with CINJ (Cancer Institute of New Jersey) has been awarded a $885,834 training grant from the U.S. Department of Education program of Graduate Assistance in Areas of National Need (GAANN).
+The award entitled, “Precision & Personalized Medicine" will provide 6 full graduate fellowships per year for the next 3 years.

 The National Institute of Neurological Disorders and Stroke (NINDS) at the NIH has awarded a 2-year Exploratory/Development Grant for $424K to Professor Prabhas Moghe (Left)(BME) and co-PI Professor Zhiping Pang (Below)(Child Health Institute of NJ, RBHS) for project entitled "Nanofibrous Scaffolds for Transplantation of Human Dopaminergic Neurons”.
 The ultimate goals are to develop better cell therapy models to study and treat neurodegenerative diseases like Parkinsons’ Disease.

 BME PhD student Kate O'Neill has recently been awarded a $5k EWNJ (Executive Women of New Jersey) scholarship.
 Since their inception, EWNJ's unique scholarship program has awarded over $1.1 million in scholarship assistance to non-traditional graduate school students attending New Jersey colleges and universities.
 EWNJ recognizes and invests in the future of women’s professional careers.
 Kate's PhD research is in the laboratory of Professor Bonnie Firestein.